xia-fr/xmonad-config/README.md

 ### xmobar, dmenu, yeganesh

 Start by getting cabal and suckless-tools.
-Suckless-tools gives you dmenu, cabal lets you install xmobar and yeganesh (useful wrapper for dmenu).
+Suckless-tools gives you dmenu, cabal lets you install xmobar.
 ```
 apt-get install suckless-tools cabal-install
-cabal install yeganesh
 ```

 Install the latest version of xmobar (as referenced from xmobar documentation).